fortanix/sgxtop/README.md

 paging rates, and the enclaves in use, along with their memory usage and information about the owning process.

+# Build

+- Maintainer:
+  Run $./maintainer.sh for makefile, build, install and cleanup.
+  Build dependencies: autoconf automake m4.
+  (installing autoconf installs all other required dependencies).

+- User:
+  Run $./build.sh for the sgxtop.
+  Look at $./configure --help for more options.

+  Run $./cleanup.sh for cleaning up build/binaries.

 # Contributing

 We gratefully accept bug reports and contributions from the community.